 Eggs: If you are vegan you can ¼ cup of apple sauce instead.

-Milk: Use the milk you want, plant based milk are always to one I use.
+Milk: Use the milk you want, plant-based milk is always to one I use.

-Oil: Canola oil is perfect for this recipe since is taste is mild
+Oil: Vegetable oil is perfect for this recipe since its taste is mild

-The best part about these donuts is the lemon glaze on top, and it gives your donuts a professional finish.
+Step 3: The best part about these donuts is the lemon glaze on top, and it gives your donuts a professional finish.
 To keep your icing from clumping, sift any lumps out of your confectioners’ sugar before adding the cream gradually, whisking as you go.
-Alternatively you can drizzle the glaze over top of your donuts using a spoon.
+Alternatively, you can drizzle the glaze over top of your donuts using a spoon.

-It's bette to glaze the donuts when they're still warm.
-Alternatively you can drizzle the glaze over top of your donuts using a spoon.
+It's better to glaze the donuts when they're still warm.
+Alternatively, you can drizzle the glaze over top of your donuts using a spoon.

 For the Donuts